smith210/portfolio/lab3/README.md

         ERROR - SIZE SET NON-EXISTENT.
 Cannot start kthBiggest.

       If the int is positive or 0, it will pass through the tests.
 It starts by printing out a statement letting the user know the test has begun, then assigns random integers for each value in the matrix known as **coolMatrix**.
-A random number is also assigned under **int randomSet**, which ranges the span of the int that the user inputted.
+A number is also assigned under **int randomSet**, which ranges the span of the int that the user inputted.

         **Testing of kthBiggest starts.**
         The given matrix for Test 1 is: